 This extraordinary penthouse residence, the top floor of the South Tower at the Time Warner Center, is being offered for sale for the first time.
 This approx. 8,274sf apa...

 CENTRAL PARK VIEWS FROM EVERY ROOM!
-Experience modern luxury from this stunning Central Park-facing 2 bedroom residence perched high up in the south tower of Time Warner...
+GREAT INVESTMENT OPPORTUNITY!
+Rented through September 2022!
+Experience modern luxury from this stunning Central Park-facing 2 bedro...

 IDX information is provided exclusively for consumers’ personal, non-commercial use and that it may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 This information is not verified for authenticity or accuracy and is not guaranteed and may not reflect all real estate activity in the market. ©2021 REBNY Listing Service, Inc. All rights reserved.